ivi-phd-pd-council/ivi-phd-pd-council.github.io/index.md

 <img src="sara.jpg" alt="drawing" width="200"/>

-Sara Shakeri is a PhD candidate in the [Systems and Networking Lab](https://ivi.fnwi.uva.nl/sne/people/mns-people/).
+Sara Shakeri is a 3th year Ph.D candidate in [MultiScale Networked Systems Lab](https://ivi.fnwi.uva.nl/sne/research/mns/) under supervision of Dr. Paola Grosso.
+Her research is about programmable networks and network virtualisation.
+She is interested in organising social activities and also a big fan of travelling.

 <img src="shuo.jpg" alt="drawing" width="200"/>

-Shuo Chen is a PhD candidate at [Video & Image Sense Lab](https://ivi.fnwi.uva.nl/vislab/) under the supervision of Prof. Cees Snoek and dr. Pascal Mettes.
+Shuo Chen is a PhD candidate at [Video & Image Sense Lab](https://ivi.fnwi.uva.nl/vislab/) under the supervision of Prof. Cees Snoek and Dr. Pascal Mettes.
 For more details see his [academic homepage](https://staff.fnwi.uva.nl/s.chen3/).

 <img src="david.jpg" alt="drawing" width="200"/>

-David Stap is a PhD candidate in the Language Technology Lab, under the supervision of dr. Christof Monz.
+David Stap is a PhD candidate in the Language Technology Lab, under the supervision of Dr. Christof Monz.
 He is working on multilingual machine translation and aims to improve translation quality for low-resource languages.
 See [his website](https://davidstap.github.io) for more details.

 ## Join us
 The IvI P(h)D Council has recently been started, and we are recruiting.
 We seek to improve the experience of PhDs and postdocs during their time at IvI in a broad variety of ways.
 These includ  e: